 The Patient Transfer Center is your direct line to saving a life.
-It provides your patient access to quality surgical intervention at a high-volume cardiac surgery center – either The Heart Hospital Baylor Plano or Baylor University Medical Center, a part of Baylor Scott & White Health – where operative mortality is significantly lower than at low-volume centers.*
+It provides your patient access to quality surgical intervention at a high-volume cardiac surgery center – either Baylor Scott & White The Heart Hospital – Plano or Baylor University Medical Center, part of Baylor Scott & White Health – where operative mortality is significantly lower than at low-volume centers.*

 Surgeons on the medical staff are on call 24/7 to receive acute aortic emergencies, such as:

 - Thoracic Aortic Aneurysm